Functions as AI Agents

 1. Distributed caching: If agents are distributed, then the caching must be as well.
 (A mostly solved problem.)

 2. Language serialisable function constructs: For us to determine the cache key for f, we should be able to generate the most specific cache key for f, it's input schema and the output schema.
-Getting byte code of the said schema does not help as current LLMs are not capable of deserializing it.

 3. Some way for the function to signal deterministically that it's a pure function.

 If we solve this, then we essentially make the agent resemble a pure function with cacheable results.
-This approach draws parallels to memoization techniques in functional programming and can be formalized as:

 A complex distributed environment will have hundreds and if not thousands of functions to choose from, in order to be morphed into an agent.
-Infering the internals via inspecting the static input / output schema only goes so far.

 If we can safely execute a function, and (again) throw enough fuzz at it, we can infer the internals of the function, without reading the source code.
 The reason why we can't repeatably call a function with fuzzy inputs is because of the possible side-effects and the fact that our fuzzing will change the state of the system in unintended ways.
+(Calling send_email multiple times with random inputs will send emails to random people)

 A function free from side-effects is essentially a ~free exploit when trying to decide whether to explore or exploit.
 Therefore, in order of difficulty, we have: